Skip to content

 );

-// Perform batch update or insert with default batch size
+// Perform batch update/insert using the default batch size

 boolean result = userService.saveOrUpdateBatch(users); // Call saveOrUpdateBatch method with default batch size